algolab-quantique/pauliarray/README.md

 ### Contribute to PauliArray

-To install PauliArray with the aim of editing or developping feature, we recommand using [flit](https://flit.pypa.io/en/stable/) to install PauliArray and to use its symbolic link option.
+To install PauliArray with the aim of editing or developping features, we recommand using [flit](https://flit.pypa.io/en/stable/) to install PauliArray and to use its symbolic link option.
 Again, from the directory containing the `pyproject.toml` file, execute the following command

 ```
 flit install --symlink